 The processing fee ($400 CAD).
 Check the visa office website for payment instructions.

 Another key thing to remember is your departure order will turn into a deportation order if you did not leave Canada within 30 days of the day the departure order was issued.
 If this is the case for you, you must also explain the reasons you did not leave Canada in the allotted amount of time.

-If the Immigration Officer is not satisfied with the information presented, or require more information, you may be asked to attend an Interview.
+If the Immigration Officer is not satisfied with the information presented or requires more information, you may be asked to attend an Interview.
 Being prepared for this Interview is key.

 What to include in an ARC application

-The list below are just some of the factors the officer will consider:
+The list below is just some of the factors the officer will consider:

-It is very important that the officer believes that your intend in Canada is genuine and that you will not repeat the behaviour that caused the order to be issued in the first place.
-Many persons are given and removal orders because they have overstayed their welcome in Canada.
+It is crucial that the officer believes that your intention in Canada is genuine and that you will not repeat the behaviour that caused the order to be issued in the first place.
+Many persons are given removal orders because they have overstayed their welcome in Canada.
 To attempt to show the officer that you will not once again overstay, you should provide ample documentation proving your ties to your home country.
-Documentation showing your temporary entry to Canada and documentation to show you have reasons to leave Canada at the end of your stay is essential.
+Documentation showing your temporary entry to Canada and documentation showing you have reasons to leave Canada at the end of your stay is essential.

-At Akrami & Associates we can review your documents and write a thorough submission explaining to the officer your situation.
-We are help you move forward.
+At Akrami & Associates, we can review your documents and write a thorough submission explaining to the officer your situation.
+We can help you move forward.
 Please contact us for further information.

 Representatives will contact you.
 Click here

 About Akrami & Associates Immigration Law Firm